LaSeanS/SoundTrek/README.md

 The integration_testing branch currently contains the final version of the app!!

-You must navigate to Sound_Trek/android/app/src/main/AndroidManifest.xml and insert a Google Maps API key at line 12 in order to get the app in a functional state.
+You must navigate to Sound_Trek/android/app/src/main/AndroidManifest.xml and insert a Google Maps API key at line 12 in order to get the app in a fully functional state.